syncfusion-content/javascript-docs/js/TreeGrid/Filtering.md

 ## Filtering multiple columns dynamically

 It is possible to filtering multiple columns dynamically by using the [`filterContent`](/api/js/ejtreegrid#methods:filtercontent) method.
-The below code snippet explains how to filter mulitple columns dynamically in TreeGrid
+The below code snippet explains how to filter multiple columns dynamically in TreeGrid.

 {% highlight js %}